StrappedGlint13/fridge-follower/README.md

 - add a product to the fridge.
 A product has a name, amount and a price.
 - list your fridge products
 - modify / delete your products in the fridge
+- throw products to the waste
+- track you food waste
 - make a dish with the products from the fridge.
 This will update your contents of the fridge.
 - explore your own dish history or history of all fridge users.